ronenhassidi-zz/infiniti-maintenance/README.md

 # infiniti-maintenance
-A web application that provides tools cloud environment based on AWS.
+A web application that provides tools for cloud environment based on AWS.